 Mark C. Oley Added to FNCB Bank Advisory Board

-DUNMORE, Pa., Nov.
-25, 2022 (GLOBE NEWSWIRE) -- FNCB Bancorp, Inc. FNCB www.fncb.com))), the parent company of Dunmore-based FNCB Bank (Bank), today announced that Mark C. Oley has been appointed to the Bank's advisory board.
+/EIN News/ -- DUNMORE, Pa., Nov.
+25, 2022 (GLOBE NEWSWIRE) -- FNCB Bancorp, Inc. (NASDAQ: FNCB; www.fncb.com), the parent company of Dunmore-based FNCB Bank (Bank), today announced that Mark C. Oley has been appointed to the Bank’s advisory board.

 The Bank advisory board consists of individuals from across Northeastern Pennsylvania.
 The network of diverse and experienced business leaders provides strategic and expert advice on the markets the Bank serves.